-Under the new arrangements for clinical audit, participation in many dental research projects carried out by SDPBRN, universities and health boards will be eligible for up to five hours audit credit in each three-year clinical audit cycle.
-General Dental Practitioners will be able to claim Clinical Audit Allowance in respect of their Research Audit Hours.
+Under the new arrangements for Quality Improvement activity, participation in many dental practice-based research projects carried out by the Scottish Dental Practice Based Research Network (SDPBRN), universities and health boards will be eligible for up to five hours QI credit in each three-year QI cycle.

-Eligible projects will be practice based and will explore the quality of dental care: including projects that focus on the safety, effectiveness, person-centredness, timeliness, efficiency or equity of dental care.
-Dental research audit hours will be administered by SDPBRN via the NHS Education for Scotland (NES) Portal.
+Eligible projects will be practice based and will explore the quality of dental care including projects that focus on the safety, effectiveness, person-centredness, timeliness, efficiency or equity of dental care.
+Dental research QI hours will be administered by SDPBRN via the NHS Education for Scotland (NES) Portal.
 More details about these new arrangements are available here.

 - Scottish Adult Oral Health Survey (SAOHS) 2017-2018